 Success or failure are rarely stand-alone events.
 More frequently, they’re products of some ongoing process.
-Triumph and disaster can occur with the introduction of a new product, line extensions of an existing product, and they can happen during the redesign of a legacy brand.
-Every problem — and by extension — every resolution has its own unique set of circumstances.
+Triumph and disaster can occur with the introduction of a new product or a line extension of an existing product, and they can happen during the redesign of a legacy brand.
+Every problem — and by extension, every resolution — has its own unique set of circumstances.
 And time is of the essence.
 Here are a few universal thoughts to consider:

 SIMPLE QUESTIONS.
 NOT-SO-EASY ANSWERS.